A topological charge of black holes: Introduction

 with

-Here $\Omega_{d-1}^{(k)}$ is the volume of the ``unit'' sphere, plane or hyperbola, where for the latter two (noncompact) spaces certain compactifications are understood.
-Then the most important question we are going to answer is: Are there any more charges of the RN-AdS black hole (\ref{eq:metric}), besides the known ones (the mass $M$ and the electric charge $Q$)?\footnote{The entropy $S$ can be thought of as a Noether charge\citep{Wald}.
+Here $\Omega_{d-1}^{(k=1,0,-1)}$ is the volume of the ``unit'' sphere, plane or hyperbola, where for the latter two (noncompact) spaces certain compactifications are understood.\footnote{{For non-standard values of $k$, the sphere or hyperbola is rescaled, so is its volume $\Omega_{d-1}^{(k)}$.
+See the discussions in the next section.}} Then the most important question we are going to answer is: Are there any more charges of the RN-AdS black hole (\ref{eq:metric}), besides the known ones (the mass $M$ and the electric charge $Q$)?\footnote{The entropy $S$ can be thought of as a Noether charge\citep{Wald}.
 One more possible charge is the angular momentum $J$, as will be mentioned in the Discussion.}